About the Author

 Bob Burgdorf has been married to Dr. Andi Farbman since 1989.
 They live in Silver Spring, Maryland, a suburb of Washington, DC.
 Andi retired in 2018 after a four-and-a-half-decade career, the last 30 years leading the American Music Therapy Association.
 Bob retired from teaching in 2014, but took on a stint as a federal court Special Master in 2016, and since 2017 has been absorbed in writing material for this website.

 Much of Bob and Andi’s personal joy and pride derives from their four adult daughters – Dorney, Molly, Gigi, and Arielle.
-Dorney is an Environmental and Social Impact Assessment Specialist, who lives in Northern Virginia with our two grandchildren, Kira and Conor; Molly is a disability rights attorney who is Director of Rights Policy at the Arc and lives in Washington, DC; Gigi is an actor who lives in London, England; Arielle is a writer, who is pursuing her Ph.D. in Literature at UC Santa Cruz.
+Dorney is an Environmental and Social Impact Assessment Specialist, who lives in Northern Virginia with our two grandchildren, Kira and Conor; Molly lives in Washington, D.C., where she works on disability issues as Section Chief in the Civil Rights Division of the Department of Health and Human Services, Office of Civil Rights; Gigi is an actor who lives in London, England; Arielle is a writer, who is pursuing their Ph.D. in Literature at UC Santa Cruz.

 Bob maintains close ties with his brother Jack and his sisters Sherry and Tammy, all of whom live in or near the family hometown of Evansville, Indiana, and keeps in touch with many of his aunts, uncles, nieces, nephews, and cousins.